Ghana Food Guide

 Ampesi

-A simple yet popular dish of boiled yam, plantain, cocoyam, or cassava served with kontomire stew (made from cocoyam leaves), palm nut soup, or groundnut soup.
-It's a common side dish reflecting accessibility and popularity in Ghanaian homes.
+Boiled yam, plantain, cocoyam, or cassava served with kontomire stew (made from cocoyam leaves), palm nut soup, or groundnut soup.
+It's cheap, easy, and a regular at home tables across Ghana.

 Allergens: